What do you expect your Listing Agent to do?

 is telling you that your “science” was wrong! ~ W Neal

-… the agent who lists the property, advertises it, and represents the seller in negotiations … sometimes referred to as the “seller’s agent”.
+Listing Agent … the agent with whom the owner signs a Listing Agreement, who lists the property in the local MLS, advertises it, and represents the seller in negotiations.

-Many homeowners actually expect their listing agent to find someone to buy their home and write a purchase offer.
-After all, the listing agent is doing things you would expect if they were searching for buyers … a sign goes up in the front yard; ads are placed; open houses are held; the property is proudly displayed on the Internet.
+Many homeowners actually expect their listing agent to deliver the purchaser for their property and to write a purchase offer.
+After all, the listing agent is doing things you would expect if they were searching for buyers … a sign goes up in the front yard; ads are placed; open houses are held; the property is proudly displayed on the Internet, etc.

-Indeed, these actions are intended to create buyer attractions when and if buyers see them, but
+Indeed, these actions are intended to create buyer attractions, but …

-is to bring the property to the favorable attention of the multitude of agents who are already working with buyers.
+is to bring the property to the favorable attention of the multitude of local agents who are working with buyers.

-It is critical that the listing agent be able to “craft” a MLS listing that is attractive to agents as well as to buyers.
+If the pictures and descriptions are not well done, the “attraction” will be weak even if the property meets the criteria.
+So it is critical that the listing agent be able to “craft” a MLS listing that is particularly attractive to agents, not just to prospective buyers.